panda-luminosity-detector-group/LuminosityFit/docs/Troubleshooting.md

 ## TL;DR

 - `lumi-values.json` contains fit values
+- look in the `runLmdFit.log` to see if it's realistic
 - look at `lmd_fitted_data`, examples below

 # Fit Won't Start / Software Issues